 B. Ed.
 (Early Years) - HIPPY NZ Manager: Accountability and Fidelity

 After a varied early working life Lin re-trained in early childhood education, with a focus on parent-involvement and home-based care.
 She joined HIPPY in 2000 as site coordinator based at Finlayson Park School, Manurewa and in 2004 moved into a national role.
-As HIPPY NZ Manager: Accountability and Fidelity, Lin's areas of responsibility include managing reporting requirements within and from HIPPY NZ, organising and facilitating twice-yearly national hui for HIPPY site coordinators, and ensuring that HIPPY programme standards are maintained throughout the country.
+As HIPPY NZ Manager: Accountability and Fidelity, Lin's areas of responsibility include managing reporting requirements within and from HIPPY NZ, organising and facilitating annual hui in January and conference in September for HIPPY site coordinators, and ensuring that HIPPY programme standards are maintained throughout the country.